UCSD/campus-mobile/Readme.md

 ## Getting Started

 - Follow the [Getting Started guide](https://facebook.github.io/react-native/docs/getting-started.html) for React Native
-- From the project folder, run: npm install && npm run-script apply-fixes
+- From the project folder, run: npm install npm run-script apply-fixes
 - For iOS, from the project folder, run: react-native run-ios
 - For Android, from the project folder, run: react-native run-android

-For Android, the google-play version of the react-native-maps and react-native-google-analytics-bridge modules may be in conflict.
-This will cause the Android app to crash immediately after launch.
-To fix this, run the following from the project folder:

-npm run-script-ga-bridge-fix

 ## Documentation